Let the confusion begin

 Read Psalm 139.
 Think about the comprehensiveness with which the Creator knew you even before He created you and even before time and how He is intimate with you during each moment of the day.
 What kind of confidence does that give you?

-The Story-Teller God
+The Story-Teller and His Book

 Dancing in the Kingdom – Table of Contents

-The Story-Teller God
+The Story-Teller and His Book

 [Bible references: Genesis 1-50; Matthew 1-28 or Matthew 13:1-23]

-• The creation of the world and His response to it
+• The creation of the world and His response to it.

-• the first people He created and the messes they made and how He responded,
+• The first people He created and the messes they made and how He responded.

-• the family he chose to give His laws to, the messes they made, and how He responded to them
+• The family he chose to give His laws to, the messes they made, and how He responded to them.

 Reflections